Trump says he'll make endorsement soon in the Texas Senate runoff between Paxton and Cornyn

 “IT MUST STOP NOW!”
 Trump wrote on social media after Cornyn and Paxton advanced on Tuesday to a May 26 runoff for the nomination.
 “I will be making my Endorsement soon, and will be asking the candidate that I don’t Endorse to immediately DROP OUT OF THE RACE!
 Is that fair?
 We must win in November!!!”

+“I’m staying in this race,” he told Real America’s Voice.
+“I owe it to the people of Texas.”

-Republicans are deeply concerned that the 83-day sprint to the Texas runoff election will be expensive and divisive as the party fights to maintain control of Congress in competitive states across the nation.
+Republicans are deeply concerned that the 83-day sprint to the runoff will be expensive and divisive as the party fights to maintain control of Congress in competitive states across the nation.

 Texas, a state Trump carried by 14 percentage points, was not supposed to be among this year's political battlegrounds.
 But operatives in both parties believe Democrats have a real chance to claim a Senate seat here for the first time in nearly four decades.